-- 1.16-(a) Each catcher must wear a catcher's helmet which meets the following requirements: The catcher's helmet shall be made of Ultra High Impact Plastic or High Impact Plastic shell with a heavy rubber padding or similar material.
+1.16-(a) Each catcher must wear a catcher's helmet which meets the following requirements: The catcher's helmet shall be made of Ultra High Impact Plastic or High Impact Plastic shell with a heavy rubber padding or similar material.
 The helmet must be of such construction to either be a part of the catcher's mask or be firmly attached to the mask.
 The catcher's mask and helmet must cover the top of the head, temple and ears.
 (Catchers may not wear skull caps.)
-The hockey-style catcher's mask, if manufactured to meet the above requirements, is approved.
-All catcher's masks (excluding the hockey-style masks) must always have a hard-plastic throat protector as specified in paragraph 1.16(d) attached to the mask. - (b) Catcher's helmets are required to bear the NOCSAE seal of approval. - (c) The helmet must fit with a snug fit of the head and must be worn as intended by the manufacturer. - (d) CATCHERS MUST WEAR A CATCHER'S MASK ATTACHED TO A HELMET AS DESCRIBED IN PARAGRAPHS (a)-(c) ABOVE.
-A HARD, PLASTIC PROTECTOR MANUFACTURED TO PROTECT THE THROAT SHALL BE SECURELY ATTACHED TO THE MASK EVEN IF THE MASK HAS AN EXTENSION AT THE BOTTOM EXCLUDING THE HOCKEY-STYLE MASK.
-(Homemade devices made from other pieces of equipment may not be used.)

-(e) MALE CATCHERS MUST WEAR A PROTECTIVE CUP WITH SUPPORTER IN ALL GAMES.
-FEMALE CATCHERS MUST WEAR SUFFICIENT PROTECTIVE PADDING TO PREVENT INJURY.
+The hockey-style catcher's masks (excluding the hockey-style masks) must always have a hard-plastic throat protector as specified in paragraph 1.16(d) attached to themask.

+(b) Catcher's helmets are required to bear the NOCSAE seal of approval.

+(c) The helmet must fit with a snug fit of the head and must be worn as intended by the manufacturer.

+(d) CATCHERS MUST WEAR A CATCHER'S MASK ATTACHED TO A HELMET AS DESCRIBED IN PARAGRAPHS (a)-(c) ABOVE.
+A HARD, PLASTIC PROTECTOR MANUFACTURED TO PROTECT THE THROAT SHALL BE SECURELV ATTACHED TO THE MASK EVEN IF THE MASK HAS AN EXTENSION AT THE BOTTOM EXCLUDING THE HOCKEV-STLE MASK.
+(Homemade devices made from other pieces of equipment may not be used.) (e) MALE CATCHERS MUST WEAR A PROTECTIVE CUP WITH SUPPORTER IN ALL GAMES.
+FEMALE CATCHERS MUST WEAR SUFFICIENT PROTECTIVE PADDING TO PREVENTINJURY.

-- (f) The catcher must wear a catcher's mitt (not a first-baseman's mitt or fielder's glove) with shape, size or weight consistent with protecting the hand.
+(f) The catcher must wear a catcher's mitt (not a first-baseman's mitt or fielder's glove) with shape, size or weight consistent with protecting the hand.
 PENALTY: The illegal equipment must be removed from the game.
-The catcher's equipment, other than the items note above, may be the choice of the local league but needs to be of high quality and afford adequate protection. - (g) Any player warming up a pitcher on the mound, in a bullpen or elsewhere shall wear a catcher's mask with helmet and throat protector even if the mask has a manufactured extension at the bottom of the mask.
+The catcher's equipment, other than the items noted above, may be the choice of the local league but needs to be of high quality and afford adequate protection.

+(g) Any player warming up a pitcher on the mound, in a bullpen or elsewhere shall wear a catcher's mask with helmet and throat protector even if the mask has a manufactured extension at the bottom of the mask.
 A batting helmet cannot be used to warm up a pitcher.
 It is strongly recommended that only players warm up pitchers at any time during practice or regular season games.
-No other person should warm up a pitcher without a protective catcher's face mask due to the risk of substantial facial or head injury from deflected balls. - 1.17 (a) The local league shall select all other equipment used in the DYB program such as gloves, hats, uniforms, shoes and umpires' equipment. - (b) No softball equipment may be used in DYB play, including the softball catcher's mask, softball catcher's mitt, softball bats, and other equipment designed for softball play.
-EXCEPTION: The softball fielder's mask or any youth fielders mask may be used in all baseball age divisions at all defensive positions if it is not labeled for softball use only and/or a baseball will not pass through the openings in the mask. - (c) DYB recommends that all male players wear athletic supporters. - (d) The on-deck batter will use the on-deck batter's circle behind the batter that is at bat during a practice or a game unless the on-deck circle is behind a protective screen.
+No other person should warm up a pitcher without a protective catcher's face mask due to the risk of substantial facial or head injury from deflected balls.

+1.17- (a) The local league shall select all other equipment used in the DYB program such as gloves, hats, uniforms, shoes and umpires' equipment.

+(b) No softball equipment may be used in DYB play, including the softball catcher's mask, softball catcher's mitt, softball bats, and other equipment designed for softball play.
+EXCEPTION: The softball fielder's mask or any youth fielders mask may be used in all baseball age divisions at all defensive positions if it is not labeled for softball use only and/or a baseball will not pass through the openings in the mask.

+(c) DYB recommends that all male players wear athletic supporters.